 I remember going on a similar field trip with my Brownie troop in the early ’70s, but we didn’t get to fly in the plane.
 We all got wings to pin on our uniforms, though, and thought we were grown-up and sophisticated.

-This American Airlines ad from 1950 gives you a glimpse into how much effort airlines put in to lure passengers.
+This American Airlines ad from 1950 gives you a glimpse into how much effort airlines put into luring passengers.
 Back then, most folks flying were businessmen, so the airlines worked hard to get more women on board by promoting the experience’s luxurious and indulgent.
 They even highlighted how other women were flying, too, making it seem like it was just a totally normal thing to do.

 You obviously need to look your best on these extravagant voyages.
 This article from Town and Country magazine in June 1952 shows us some chic outfit inspiration for flying the friendly skies.
 Judy Coste is here rocking a fab hat and gloves paired with a matching bag and shoes.
 She’s topping it off with a coat that’s really just for show because you don’t need a coat for warmth when you fly in such rarified air.